 2017-10-16 Sanctuary Sunboat 1V, Luxor to Hotel Four Seasons, Cairo, Egypt We have an early start this morning departing the Sanctuary Sunboat IV and then arriving at the airport for our flight to Cairo at 6.30 am By 10 am we have been collected at Cairo International Airport by an Abercrombie & Kent representative, Mohamed with a driver called Ali It is not long before we experience some busy Cairo traffic After a brief visit to check in to our hotel in Giza, we are again collected by our driver, Ali and a local guide to be taken to the Egyptian Museum The Egyptian Museum is one of the most popular places to visit in Cairo, as we could tell on our arrival… Our local guide Lamia has excellent English and a great knowledge of her country’s history which will be invaluable for us while in Cairo A map of the River Nile and the places we have visited in the past seven days On the ground floor of the museum we view a number of well preserved ancient sarcophagi We continue upstairs to visit the Royal Mummy Rooms We next visit a comprehensive exhibition of the treasures and items discovered in the tomb of Tutankhamun, which was discovered in 1922 in the Valley of the Kings by Howard Carter, a British Egyptologist This young man who was visiting the museum appeared to be a well known personality from the attention he was receiving from other local visitors……perhaps a musician or an actor The tomb of the young 18 year old Tutankhamun was discovered full of beautiful objects, jewelry and furniture A photograph of part of the contents of the Tutankhamun’s Tomb Many pieces of amazing jewelry was also discovered in the tomb which are on display at the Egyptian Museum Tutankhamun’s sarcophagus (a box-like stone container) held not one but three coffins in which to hold the body of the king.
 The outer two coffins were crafted in wood and covered in gold along with many semiprecious stones, such as lapis lazuli and turquoise.
 The inner coffin, however, was made of solid gold The second coffin was crafted in wood and covered in gold The famous solid gold 10.23 kg death mask of Tutanhamun which is one of the most recognised artifacts of Egyptian history.
 The mask was part of the inner most coffin of the young Pharaoh who died at the age of 18 We next continue back downstairs to see other ancient Egyptian coffins and the collection of famous statues held by the museum This is a rare sandstone statue of Pharaoh Mentuhotep of the 11th dynasty who reigned 2135 BC.
 It was found in his mortuary temple west of Luxor, beside Queen Hatshepsut’s temple built 500 years later This is the most famous wooden statue of the noble Kaaper also known as the great priest belonging to the Old Kingdom.
 When discovered the face reminded the workers of their Chief of the Village so the statue became Sheikh El Balad, named after the Chief Known as the Scribe, this statue is from the Dynasty IV.
 Ancient Egyptians considered the scribe to be the highest of professions as he was close to the Pharaoh because of his wisdom and knowledge The statue of the Dwarf Seneb and his Family from Dynasty VI The head of Queen Hatshepsut from the 18th Dynasty During 2018 a new Museum will finally be completed and the amazing collection of the Egyptian Museum will be moved to the new modern location After our wonderful visit to the museum we are taken back to our hotel After our very early departure from Luxor this morning we decide to have a late substantial lunch by the pool at our hotel We order some wonderful grilled fish with roasted vegetables In the evening we are booked to go to the Sound and Light Show at the famous pyramids of Giza I have waited a lifetime to finally get a glimpse of the famous wonders of the world!!!
 Once the Sound and Light Show finished around 8 pm we were collected and we returned to the hotel passing numerous lit up restaurants and bars A spectacular fresh flower display in the foyer of our hotel Before retiring for the night we decided to have a drink……. …….and try a couple of the wonderful cakes served in the hotel lounge Leave a Reply Cancel reply Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Save my name, email, and website in this browser for the next time I comment.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.